 Larger organizations have more flexibility when it comes to structure.
 In earlier years, many took a centralized approach to the RevOps model.
 Forming a team under one roof, they flattened the leadership, integrated chains of command, and made lateral shifts of existing staff.
 In that structure, marketing ops, customer success ops, sales ops, sales systems, sales enablement, and more were pulled under one department.

-But the revenue operations discipline has been in place for a while now.
+The revenue operations discipline has been in place for a while now.
 So, most mature RevOps structure key roles by function – operations, enablement, insights, and systems – led by a Chief Revenue Officer (CRO) who sets the vision for the department.

 It’s no wonder that sales organizations have started ditching more traditional, siloed org charts in favor of the RevOps approach.
-According to Deloitte Digital's 2024 B2B sales research, B2B organizations with established RevOps functions were 1.4 times more likely to exceed revenue goals by 10% or more compared to those without RevOps.
+According to Deloitte Digital's 2024 B2B sales research, B2B organizations with established RevOps functions were 1.4 times more likely to exceed revenue goals by 10 percent or more compared to those without RevOps.
 The same research found that companies with mature RevOps were 3.9 times more effective at price analytics and 2.8 times more effective at offer design.

 Implementing an effective RevOps department gives companies a variety of key benefits, including: